Disability studies: Queer theory

-Queer/disabled invisibility and negativity

 An aspect of disability studies that is not often talked about is that of the perception of seeing disabled individuals as invisible.
 Also known as "queer/disabled invisibility".
-In disability studies the individuals who are disabled who make it into academic course work are usually the ones who struggle not only with being disabled and facing ableistic norms of society but they also have to contend with other identities such as being queer, a woman or a person of another race other than the master race of caucasian in America.
+In disability studies the individuals who are disabled who make it into academic course work are usually the ones who struggle not only with being disabled and facing ableist norms of society but they also have to contend with other identities such as being queer, a woman or a person of another race other than cis-gendered white male in America.
 Queer/disabled invisibility can also come up in forms of negative perceptions about the way a disabled individual is being raised.
 For instance, queer mothers raising a disabled child are often viewed as the cause of the child's disability.
-Another example of queer and disabled negativity is highlighted in the life experiences of Josie a young woman who does not identify as a particular gender living with a lifelong illness and disability.
+Another example of queer and disabled negativity is highlighted in the life experiences of Josie, a young woman who does not identify as a particular gender, living with a lifelong illness and disability.
 This young woman describes how she experienced sexism, ableism, homophobia and transphobia in a number of ways at her university, the queer community and medical providers because of her disability.
-The discrimination the women in these examples is part of the heteronormative, ableistic perspective in societies around the world today but are rarely discussed in the literature or during Disability Studies courses.
+The discrimination the women in these examples is part of the heteronormative, ableistic perspective in societies around the world today but are rarely discussed in the literature or during disability studies courses.

 Political economy and social class

 Within class comes multiple avenues for intersectionality through disability.
 Disability looks different from a middle class, upper class, and lower class perspective, as well as through race, gender, and ethnicity.
 One's social class can contribute to when a person becomes disabled, rather it be sooner or later.
 For example, where there is poverty we will find disability.
 This poverty can include social, economic, and cultural poverty.
 Having a disability can contribute to poverty just as poverty can contribute to having a disability.
 People with disabilities are more likely to live in poverty and be unemployed than those who do not, resulting in lower socioeconomic status.
 Some scholars have argued that disability, as it is understood today, is interlocked with class and capitalism.
 Intellectual disability, as it is understood today, is the product of the industrial revolution as workers unable to keep up with fast-paced factory work were pathologized.

+Robert McRuer challenges hegemonic, neoliberal capitalism as the agent that drives the dominant cultural and market priorities and further argues that capitalism drives compulsory able-bodiedness.
+In Feminist, Queer, Crip, Alison Kafer states "My goal is to contextualize, historically and politically, the meanings typically attributed to disability, thereby positioning "disability" as a set of practices and associations that can be critiqued, contested, and transformed."